Menu

 The law binds employers to protect their workers from specific incidents.
 Unsafe work conditions, violence, retaliation, and discrimination are examples.

 Violations can put companies at risk of absorbing stiff fines and harsh penalties.
 But some workplaces ignore hazards to devalue their workers anyway, which counts as neglect.
-That behavior is one of the top 10 signs you are not valued at work.
+That behavior is one of the top 22 signs your employer doesn’t value you.

 10. You Get the Stepchild Assignments